behnazkhoshnood/good-cook-ms3/README.md

 - Edit form

   - If users ever decide that they would like to edit any of the data, all they need to do is click on the edit button on the head part of the collapsible on either "All Recipe" page or "Profile" page.
+For admin, this button can be found only on profile page.
-This button will reveal the efit form with add the information that have been added till then and they can change any part they desire and then click on edit button at the bottom of the page.
+  By clicking on edit button, edit form will reveal with the information that have been added to the form by then.
+  - User can change any part they desire and then click on edit button at the bottom of the page.
   - If user decided to not change the informations they can click on the cancel buttton next to edit buttton.

 - Delete buttton

-  - If users ever decide that they would like to edit any of the data, all they need to do is click on the edit button on the head part of the collapsible on either "All Recipe" page or "Profile" page.
+  - If users ever decide that they would like to delete any of the data, all they need to do is click on the delete button on the head part of the collapsible on either "All Recipe" page or "Profile" page.
-  - In mobile view devices the delete buttton in "All Recipes" page is hidden and shown on top of the edit form instead.
+  - In mobile view devices the delete buttton in "All Recipes" page is hidden and shown on top of the edit form instead.( exept for the admin)
-  - When the user tries to delete a recipe, they will be asked to confirm if that is what they want to do by means of a confirmation message.
+  - When the user tries to delete a recipe, they will be asked to confirm if that is what they really want to do by means of a confirmation message.
 This is to prevent any user to delete a recipe by mistake.

 - Add category and marks
   - Admin can add, edit or delete the categories or marks by clicking on these options provided for them in two buttons provided only for admin in the navbar.